Community Action Scheme

 The Community Action Scheme brings together residents and a range of organisations to tackle housing and environmental issues in a specific area by identifying local priorities and making best use of resources.

-Who takes part in the scheme?
+Who takes part in the scheme

 While our members stay involved throughout the programme, other partners may join in the delivery of certain programmes in line with identified problems or issues.

-Why is this work happening?
+Why this work is happening

 We work across the county and provide resources to target particular areas and problems.
 We use enforcement powers to encourage owners, occupiers and landlords to take responsibility for their neighbourhood and their properties.

-- 4 to 6 weeks of action
+- seven weeks of action

-- 2 weeks of review
+- two weeks of review

 When moved on to another area, any new issues are then dealt with by the existing services in the area.
 This unique project model, working alongside the community to improve local conditions, means that the impact of the Community Action Scheme continues beyond the project period, with residents experiencing longer-term benefits.

 Find information on Community Action Scheme - previous projects.
-In each area, priorities for improvement were identified and we worked with local residents in resolving these issues.

 In partnership with